digitallyinduced/ihp/Guide/deployment.markdown

 ### Account Setup

 IHP Cloud is currently still in beta.
-To register a new account get an invite from an existing user or join the waiting list at [ihpcloud.com](https://ihpcloud.com/).
+To register a new account you need an invite from an existing user or you can join the waiting list at [ihpcloud.com](https://ihpcloud.com/).

 ### Creating the Project